Robert Johnson: In popular culture

-He is often considered the first member of the so-called "27 Club", a group of musicians who have died at that age.
+He is considered the first member of the so-called "27 Club", which consists of musicians who have died at that age including Jimi Hendrix, Kurt Cobain, Janis Joplin, and Amy Winehouse.

 Robert Johnson was played by La Monde Byrd in Supernatural season 2 episode 8, "Crossroad Blues".

 In 1994, Johnson was featured on a U.S. postage stamp.

 In 2001, Elton John and Bernie Taupin name-checked Johnson in "The Wasteland", a track from their Songs From the West Coast album.

 The Tim McGraw song "How Bad Do You Want It" off the 2004 album Live Like You Were Dying, opens with the lines "Robert Johnson went to the crossroads, so the legend goes/He left with his guitar, but the Devil took his soul, the Devil took his soul".

+An episode of Metalocalypse portrays a parody of Robert Johnson, named Mashed Potato Johnson, exemplified by the legend of Robert allegedly selling his soul to the devil for fame.

 In season 2 episode 6 of the NBC sci-fi time-travel series Timeless, "King of The Delta Blues", the protagonists travel back to San Antonio in 1936 when Robert Johnson (portrayed by Kamahl Naiqui) and Don Law (played by Gavin Stenhouse) were recording Johnson's first album in a hotel room.
 The episode incorporates a bit of Johnson's singing and playing.

 Me and the Devil Blues, a Japanese manga series that takes its title from the song of the same name by Robert Johnson, chronicles a fictional version of Johnson's life, as a man called "RJ" who sells his soul to the devil for a talent for playing the blues.

 The 2021 song "Speechless" by Nas includes the lyrics "I went back into my past and then I sped it up/Robert Johnson, Winehouse and Morrison found where heaven was..."

 In 2024, an episode of the British TV crime drama McDonald & Dodds featured the murder of a blues enthusiast involved in seeking to identify the crossroads at which Robert Johnson had supposedly met the Devil.
-Entitled "Jinksy Sings the Blues", it was Episode 2 of Series 4 and was broadcast in the UK on 28 July 2024.
+Entitled "Jinksy Sings the Blues", it was Episode 2 of Series 4 and was broadcast in the UK on July 28, 2024.

 In 2025, the character Sammie "Preacher Boy" Moore in the movie Sinners was loosely based on Robert Johnson.